 - take the vote on a poll (not on a show of hands); and

 - exclude any shareholder whose attendance is not required to form a quorum.

 Many of the same factors apply.
-However, a public company cannot pass a resolution as a written resolution and is required under the Companies Act 2006 to hold an AGM each year (within 6 months of its financial year end).
+However, a public company cannot pass a resolution as a written resolution and, subject to the Act’s moratorium, is required under the Companies Act 2006 to hold an AGM each year (within six months of its financial year end).

 Enjoy That?
 You Might Like These: